anupli/running-ng/docs/src/references/suite.md

 `wrapper`: path to the Octane wrapper written by Wenyu Zhao.
 The value is required.

-`harness_lib`: path to the d8 harness shared library written by Wenyu Zhao.
-The value is required.

 `timing_iteration`: specifying the timing iteration using an integer.
 The value is required.